 We expect our directors to attend all Board and committee meetings for those committees on which they serve.
 Directors are also expected to attend each annual stockholders meeting.
-During 2014, the Board and Nominating and Board Governance Committee each met four times, the Audit and Finance Committee met eight times and the Human Resources and Compensation Committee met six times.
+During 2015, the Board and the Nominating and Board Governance Committee each met four times, the Audit and Finance Committee met eight times and the Human Resources and Compensation Committee met six times.
 Generally, the independent directors met in executive session during a portion of all regularly scheduled quarterly Board meetings without management present.
 Each of the directors attended at least 75 percent of the meetings of the Board and the committees of which he or she was a member.
-All of the Company's directors who were affiliated with the Company at that time attended the 2014 Annual Meeting of Stockholders in person with the exception of Ms. Kanin-Lovers who was absent due to a family illness.
+All of the Company's directors who were directors at that time attended the 2015 Annual Meeting of Stockholders in person.